khulnasoft/ogplay/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report for Satori
+about: Create a bug report for Ogplay
 ---

 # Bug report

 ## Description / Observed Behavior

-What kind of issues did you encounter with Satori?
+What kind of issues did you encounter with Ogplay?

 ## Expected Behavior

-How did you expect Satori to behave here?
+How did you expect Ogplay to behave here?

 ## Reproduction